AdobeDocs/campaign-web.en/help/v8/content/create-email-templates.md

 >* Similarly, when templates are used in an email, any edits you make to your email content do not impact the previously used content template.

 ### Create template from scratch {#create-template-from-scratch}

+>[!CONTEXTUALHELP]
+>id="acw_contenttemplate_properties"
+>title="Define your template properties"
+>abstract="When creating a template from scratch, define its properties to retrieve is easily when needed."

 To create a content template from scratch, follow the steps below.